Water Temperature Data for Steamboat Geyser, Yellowstone National Park

 Steamboat has proven more active during the early 21st Century than any time since the early 1980s.
 Between late 1991 and 2000, there were no large eruptions.
-However, since May 2000, Steamboat has had 10 significant eruptions, most recently on March 15, 2018.
+Several occurred between 2000 and 2014.
+A phase of frequent eruption began in March of 2018.

 Rapid temperature increases in geyser outlet channels typically reflect increases in flow due to eruptions of the nearby thermal feature.